The cost of a thing is the amount of what I will call life which is required to be exchanged for it.”

 – Henry David Thoreau

-Coming out of the pandemic, an indecisive young man (Nick) makes a series of radical choices to get himself out of debt without telling his girlfriend-practically-fiancée (Marie) that he’s going to be homeless and living off the grid.
+In order to get out of debt, an indecisive young man (Nick) makes a series of radically frugal lifestyle choices without telling his girlfriend-practically-fiancée (Marie) that he’s going to be homeless and living off the grid.

-Without telling Marie, Nick commits to a strategy of extreme frugality.
+Without telling Marie that he's unhoused, Nick commits to a strategy of extreme frugality.
 After taking advice from a bike mechanic who lives out of a tent, Nick successfully fixes up an old bike using Goodwill parts and tools and begins commuting to find a new job.
 Freed from costs and expectations, Nick discovers a sense of purpose and self-reliance as his debt drastically begins to shrink.

 But Nick’s erratic behavior sets off suspicions for Marie, prompting him to double down on a scheme to win her back and face a difficult choice between committing to the woman he loves or devoting himself to a simpler existence.